 - Eligible for UWCCC pilot funding to support appropriate cancer related research activities

-- Acknowledgement of UWCCC Membership in cancer-related publications and presentations
+- Acknowledge UWCCC membership in cancer-related publications and presentations

 - Collaborate with other UWCCC Members to develop and participate in cancer related research activities